 Roots The Salon Houston, Murals Past & Present on Bldg.

-A most interesting mural was painted on the side of the Roots the Salon Houston building.
+A most interesting mural was painted on the side of the Roots the Salon Houston building in Houston.
 The sign on the front of this vintage brick building on Richmond Avenue gave no hint as to what embellished the side of this structure.

 The graffiti artist Zeso obviously had fun using a play on words.